Home Latest Walks Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 Low Scrub wood, between Dunsmore and Coombe Hill

-I walked across to the monument (it commemorates the men of Buckinghamshire who died in the Boer War).
+I walked straight on, initially close to the wood on my left, and continued ahead to the monument (it commemorates the men of Buckinghamshire who died in the Boer War).
 As usual, there were some glorious views - much of the walk today had been under grey skies, but there had been a few sunny intervals and fortunately this was one of them.
 From here there was a good view of Beacon Hill, its distinctive shape reminding me of an upturned boat.
-It was then just a short stroll back to the car park.
+I turned left along a broad expanse of grass, at the end of which a path went left through some trees and then across an area of grass and bushes to return to the car park.

 Beacon Hill from Coombe Hill - you can see the path through the corn fields I took near the start of the walk